snowplow/snowplow-s3-loader/README.md

 The Kinesis S3 Sink consumes records from an [Amazon Kinesis][kinesis] stream, and writes them to S3.

-There are 2 file format supported:
+There are 2 file formats supported:
  * LZO
  * GZip